John Randolph Bray: Work

 After he dropped out of college, Bray was a journalist for the Detroit Evening Press, however this proved fruitless.
 A couple years after this job, Bray landed a job for the Brooklyn Daily Eagle, in which he met his friend Max Fleischer.
 While he was in Brooklyn, he met an immigrant from Germany named Margaret Till, and they married in 1904.
 He worked for Judge from 1907 to 1909, drawing a comic named Little Johnny and the Teddy Bears, simply named The Teddy Bears in its first run.

 Bray became interested in animation in the early years of moving pictures.
-In 1913, his first animated film was released, titled The Artist's Dream or The Daschund and the Sausage.
+In 1913, his first animated film was released, titled The Dachshund and the Sausage: A Comic Artist's Dream.
 By 1914, he opened a New York area studio specifically organized to make animated films.
 Unlike newspaper cartoonist Winsor McCay, who had been making short animated films for several years, Bray organized his studio according to the principles of industrial production, an approach that Raoul Barré, another animator, also adopted at around the same time.